Charged Higgs Search via $AW^\pm/HW^\pm$ Channel: Collider analysis

 We can see that the dominant background contributions are $t\bar{t}$ (case A) and $t\bar{t}\tau\tau$ (cases B and C) while the vector boson backgrounds do not contribute much.
 It turns out that case B, in which one $\tau$ decays leptonically and the other $\tau$ decays hadronically, gives the best reach.
 This is because the same sign lepton signature can reduce the $t\bar{t}$ background sufficiently.
 This analysis is sensitive to the tagging and misidentification rate of the $\tau$ tagger.
 Most of the top pair background, especially in case A, includes mistagged $\tau$ jets.
 We assume a tagging rate of $\epsilon_{tag}=60\%$ and a mistagging rate of $\epsilon_{miss}=0.4\%$ as suggested in \cite{snowmassdetector}.
 A better rejection of non-$\tau$ initiated jets would increase the significance of this channel.

 In Fig.~\ref{fig:limits_tautau}, we display the results at the 14 TeV LHC for 95\% C.L. exclusion (left panel) and 5$\sigma$ discovery (right panel) limits for $\sigma \times {\rm BR} (pp\to\hc t b \to \tau\tau bb WW)$, which applies for $\hc \to H \w$ as well with $m_A$ replaced by $m_H$.
 We have combined all three cases of tau decays.
-The blue, red, and green curves correspond to the daughter particle being 50 GeV, 126 GeV, and 200 GeV, respectively.
+The blue, red, and green curves correspond to the daughter particle being 70 GeV, 126 GeV, and 200 GeV, respectively.
 For each mass, we have displayed the results for three luminosities: 100 fb$^{-1}$ (dashed), 300 fb$^{-1}$ (solid), and 1000 fb$^{-1}$ (dot-dashed), with 10\% systematic error included \cite{thetaauto}.
 Due to the small number of events, the statistical error dominates in this channel and therefore higher luminosities lead to a better reach.
 Better sensitivity is achieved for larger $m_{\hc}$ since the mass cuts on $m_{\tau\tau}$ and $m_{\tau\tau W}$ have a more pronounced effect on the SM backgrounds for larger masses.

-The $m_{\tau\tau}$ distribution for the dominating $tt$ backgrounds peaks around higher masses $m_{\tau\tau} \approx $ 70 - 200 GeV and therefore the background rejection efficiency for $m_{\tau\tau} \approx$ 50 GeV is high compared to the cases with larger daughter particle masses.
+The $m_{\tau\tau}$ distribution for the dominating $tt$ backgrounds peaks around higher masses $m_{\tau\tau} \approx $ 70 - 200 GeV and therefore the background rejection efficiency for $m_{\tau\tau} \approx$ 70 GeV is high compared to the cases with larger daughter particle masses.
 On the other hand a small daughter Higgs mass causes the taus to be either soft (low $m_{\hc}$) or collimated (high $m_{\hc}$) and decreases the identification efficiency compared to higher daughter particles masses.
-Taking into account these two effects, the limits do not change significantly for different daughter particle masses.
+Taking into account these two effects, the limits do not change significantly for $m_A$ being 70 GeV or 125 GeV.
+The limit for $m_A=200$ GeV is better by about a factor of 1.5.

-The limit, however, gets worse for the $m_A= 50$ GeV case when $m_{\hc} \gtrsim 400$ GeV (blue curves).
+The limit, however, gets slightly worse for the $m_A= 70$ GeV case when $m_{\hc} \gtrsim $ 500 GeV (blue curves).
 This is due to the decrease of the signal cut efficiency for a highly boosted daughter particle with two collimated $\tau$ jets.
-For the interesting case where the daughter particle is 50 GeV, it is seen that the exclusion limits for a 300 fb$^{-1}$ collider fall from about 70 fb for $m_{\hc}$ of $150$ GeV, to less than 25 fb for a 500 GeV charged Higgs.
+For the interesting case where the daughter particle is 70 GeV, it is seen that the exclusion limits for a 300 fb$^{-1}$ collider fall from about 60 fb for $m_{\hc}$ of $150$ GeV, to less than 25 fb for a 500 GeV charged Higgs.
 The 5$\sigma$ discovery limits are about a factor of 3$-$4 higher.